espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 --------------

-Does `ESP-DL <https://github.com/espressif/esp-dl>`_ support all models of the three platforms mentioned above(mxnet, pytorch, and tensorflow)?
+Does `ESP-DL <https://github.com/espressif/esp-dl>`_ support all models of the three platforms mentioned above (mxnet, pytorch, and tensorflow)?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   ESP-DL supports models in which all the operators are supported by ESP-DL.
 Please check `layer <https://github.com/espressif/esp-dl/tree/master/include/layer>`_ for the supported operators.

 --------------

-Do the model files of `ESP-SKAINET <https://github.com/espressif/esp-skainet>`_ support being placed on the SD card?
+Can the model files of `ESP-SKAINET <https://github.com/espressif/esp-skainet>`_ be stored in the SD card?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   Yes.